HMS Berwick (F115): Operational service

 From 1961 to 1963 Berwick was leader of the 5th Frigate Squadron.

+On 16 November 1962, a Westland Whirlwind helicopter from the aircraft carrier Hermes with five men aboard, including the politicians Lord Windlesham and John Cronin crashed off St Davids Head.
+Berwick took part in search operations after the crash, and while three survivors (including Cronin) were rescued by helicopters, Lord Windlesham's body was not found.

 Between 1963 and 1965 Berwick was leader of the 21st Escort Squadron.
-During the Beira Patrol, she stopped and arrested SS Manuella for attempting to run the oil blockade of Rhodesia (now Zimbabwe) on Easter 1966.
+On 12 September 1964, during the Sunda Straits Crisis, Berwick was part of the escort for the aircraft carrier Victorious when the carrier transited the Lombok Strait on passage from Australia to Singapore after Indonesia had denied use of the Sunda Strait.
+On 10 April 1966, while taking part in the Beira Patrol, to enforce the oil blockade of Rhodesia (now Zimbabwe), she stopped and boarded the Greek oil tanker SS Manuella, which was heading for Beira, forcing the tanker to turn away.
+However, after Berwick left to refuel, Manuella, changed course and headed for Beira again, but was stopped by the frigate Puma}.
 Berwick was re-fitted with helicopter landing facilities in 1967.

 During the first week in November 1971, Berwick collided with the frigate Phoebe in Portsmouth Harbour, whilst leaving for the West Indies.
 Both ships were ordered to dock for damage assessment, and underwent repairs for minor damage.

 From July 1975 to April 1976, she went around the world via the Suez and Panama canals.
 Other ships in the flotilla included Ajax, Plymouth, Llandaff, Rothesay and Glamorgan.
 Destinations included Gibraltar, Malta, Egypt (Port Said), India (Madras), Singapore, Hong Kong, Australia (Fremantle, Hobart and Sydney), New Zealand (Nelson and Timaru), Fiji, Samoa, Hawaii, California (San Diego and Long Beach), Panama and finally Curaçao.